shoe70/Stylize/README.txt

 ================= stylize ==================
-a simple HTML/C/C++ design plugin for macOS,
+a simple HTML design plugin for macOS,
 Windows and Linux created by Shaunak Ghosh.

 Licenced under the MIT Licence.